 Any of the scheduled tours may be run on other dates for groups of four or more people;

-Tours to other parts of the British Isles, or tours centred on special interest themes can be arranged on a tailor-made basis.
+Tours to other British gardens, or tours centred on special interest themes can be arranged on a tailor-made basis.
 Such tours can incorporate castles and stately homes, as well as gardens: see, for example, Yorkshire and Northumberland.

 Special interest themes include Garden Shows Garden Design and Garden History, Tours for Gardeners, Flower Arrangers and Artists, Mediaeval Architecture and English History and Prehistoric and Archaeological sites.